 E.coli and Food Businesses

 E. coli bacteria keeps appearing in foods we sample from businesses.
-So what is it and how does it get into our food?
+So, what is it and how does it find its way into our food?

 The full name is Escherichia Coli.
 The bacteria can be found naturally in the gut of humans and animals and on fruits and vegetables, particularly those grown in the ground that have been fertilised with manure.